Configuration parameters

 For compatibility with Outlook storing signatures in the file system, Set-OutlookSignatures converts templates to signatures according to the following logic:

-1. Get all mailboxes and sort them: Mailbox of logged-on/simulated user, other mailboxes in default Outlook profile or Outlook Web, mailboxes from other Outlook profiles
+1. Get all mailboxes and sort them: Mailbox of logged-on/simulated user, other mailboxes in default Outlook profile or Outlook on the web, mailboxes from other Outlook profiles

 2. Get all template files, sort them by category (common, group specific, mailbox specific, replacement variable specific), and within each category by SortOrder and SortCulture defined in the INI file